Sequential Analysis of Cox Model under Response Dependent Allocation: Appendix.

-Note that $\tilde{M}_{n,w,\vartheta}$ is defined on the information observed before entry time $\vartheta$ and survival time $w$.
+Note that $\tilde{M}_{n}(w,\vartheta)$ is defined on the information observed before entry time $\vartheta$ and survival time $w$.

-We now proceed to prove Lemma \ref{lemma4}.
-The following two propositions play a key role, and we will give their proofs in Sections 6.3.1 and 6.3.2, respectively.
-Proposition \ref{prop1} shows the tightness for $M_{n,t,\vartheta}/\sqrt{V_n}$ along calendar and entry time.
+To prove Lemma \ref{lemma4'}, we need the following two propositions, whose proofs are given in subsections A2 and A3, respectively.
+Proposition \ref{prop1} shows that $M_{n}(t,\vartheta)/\sqrt{n}$ is tight along calendar and entry times while Proposition \ref{prop2} shows the tightness property for $\tilde{M}_{n}(w,\vartheta)/\sqrt{n}$ along survival and entry times.